laodifang5181/dataset_test/README.md

-# Diet4Disease: A Multi-Modal Reasoning Dataset and Framework for Disease-Oriented Diet Recommendations in LVLMs
+# D-DietMMR: A Multi-Modal Reasoning Benchmark for Disease-Oriented Diet Recommendations in LVLMs

-This repository contains code to reproduce the experiments in the paper "Diet4Disease: A Multi-Modal Reasoning Dataset and Framework for Disease-Oriented Diet Recommendations in LVLMs".
+This repository contains code to reproduce the experiments in the paper "D-DietMMR: A Multi-Modal Reasoning Benchmark for Disease-Oriented Diet Recommendations in LVLMs".

 # folders and files